AY2526S2-CS2103T-T17-2/tp/docs/UserGuide.md

 - The search is **case-insensitive**, meaning it does not matter whether you use uppercase or lowercase letters. `alex` matches `Alex`.
 - Only **complete words** are matched.
 Searching `Al` will not find `Alex`; you need to type the full word `Alex`.
 - If you type multiple keywords, contacts matching **any one** of them are shown.
 For example, `find wei priya` shows everyone named Wei and everyone named Priya.
-- Only the contact's **name** is searched, not their phone number, email, or tags.
+- Only the contact's **name** is searched.
+All other fields (phone number, email, address, tags, and remarks) are ignored.

 ##### Steps